natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZSD63%2FPG87.md

 * Thin armour can lead to some shells over-penetrating without detonation (e.g. 122 mm)
 * Huge gap behind the driving compartment and below the turret can absorb shells
 * Great gun sight magnification allows easy snipes from long range
+* The fast elevation speed acts like a stabilizer at very low speeds

 '''Cons:'''